alphagov/govuk-developer-docs/source/manual/github-unavailable.html.md

 1. When completed, enable and run Puppet on the instance: `govuk_puppet --enable && govuk_puppet --test`

-1. Restart Jenkins: `sudo serviced jenkins restart`
+1. Restart Jenkins: `sudo service jenkins restart`

 ### After deploying the change